joergi/blog_old/_posts/2022-10-14-Install-kernel-patch-for-Thinkpad-Trackpoint-Keyboard-II.md

 ---
-title: "Install kernel patch for Thinkpad Trackpoint Keyboard II.md"
+title: "Install kernel patch for Thinkpad Trackpoint Keyboard II"
 description: "When using the new Thinkpad Trackpoint Keyboard II there is a bug with the middle mouse button"
 categories: [linux, howto]
 tags: [linux, kernel, thinkpad, trackpoint, keyboard, howto]